teunvink/hammerspoon/README.md

     require "tvmenu"

 The first time you launch the script the list of favorite channels is empty, so click on "Kanaal toevoegen" and pick a channel from the list.
 It will then be added at the top of the menu, and all scheduled tvshows starting with the one currently playing are shown in that menu.
+This script will save a file called `tvmenu_channels.conf` in your hammerspoon directory (typically `~/.hammerspoon`) to store which channels are marked as favorite.

 By clicking on a tvshow you can set a popup alert for the start of the show.
 If "Alarmgeluid" is on, a sound will be played as well.
 A list of all alerts set is available in the menu as well.
 Clicking on the name of a show for which an alert was set disables the alert.